November 30, 2022 – Thinx Settlement to Provide Cash, Vouchers to Buyers

 PFAS are a group of man-made chemicals that include PFOA and PFOS, which have been described by the Environmental Protection Agency as “very persistent in the environment and the human body.”
 This means the chemicals don’t break down over time and have the potential to accumulate.
 In fact, PFAS are often referred to as “forever chemicals.”

-Reports that Thinx underwear may contain PFAS are particularly concerning being as the garments are worn near the vagina, a particularly absorbent part of a woman’s body.
+Reports that certain menstrual underwear may contain PFAS are particularly concerning being as the garments are worn near the vagina, a particularly absorbent part of a woman’s body.

-A class action lawsuit could help provide clarity on whether Thinx underwear contains PFAS and, if successful, could force the company to change the way it manufactures and/or advertises the products.
+A class action lawsuit could help provide clarity on whether certain menstrual underwear products contain PFAS and, if successful, could force the companies to change the way they manufacture and/or advertise their products.
 Further, women could have a chance to be reimbursed for the money they spent on the underwear.